hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - Interactive Block Response Page
     - warn users, but also allows them to click a button (or refresh the page) to load the originally requested site
     - users may have to refresh after bypassing the response page to load page elements that did not load
-  - firewalls must provide methods of blocking traffic that include offering the user the option to bypass the block for certain sites after displaying a warning page and to reset the connection: FTD enables <span style="color: #bb6600;">interactive blocking and blocking with reset</span> natively, whereas ASA does not
+  - firewalls must provide methods of blocking traffic that include offering the user the option to bypass the block for certain sites after displaying a  and to reset the connection: FTD enables <span style="color: #bb6600;">interactive blocking and blocking with reset</span> natively, whereas ASA does not

 - Firepower Threat Defence Devices